 WOMEN STAFF LEADERSHIP DEVELOPMENT INSTITUTE

-The Flora Stone Mather Center for Women oversees an annual year-long program – Women Staff Leadership Development Initiative.
+The Flora Stone Mather Center for Women oversees an annual yearlong program – Women Staff Leadership Development Institute (WSLDI).
 Offered to full-time women staff at Case Western Reserve University, the program aims to nurture and develop talent while helping women staff cultivate their leadership skills.

-Organized by the Community Advisory Board, this sucessful series is held in community homes and establishments and centers on issues of interest and importance to the wider cleveland community members.
-See the calendar for more details.
+Organized by the Community Advisory Board, this successful series featuring women faculty from CWRU and local women leaders is held in community homes and establishments and focuses on issues of interest and importance to the wider Cleveland community.
+See the Salon page for more details.

 Occurring at least once per month, these discussions are open to all and invite safe and open dialogue about issues related to women, gender, and equity.
 Discussions are usually centered on a particular issue surfacing in the news, pop culture, or recent research.
 Check the calendar for more details.

 to the Flora Stone Mather Center for Women

 Sign up to receive weekly emails containing events and announcements of interest.